 The presence of cybercriminals and hackers has only grown since the Internet’s inception.
 When security experts take one step forward in protecting users, cybercriminals end up taking two.

 And many people will tell you that protecting yourself is as easy as downloading an antivirus or not clicking on suspect emails.
 And while both of these do help, they are not the end-all-be-all of cybersecurity.

 You need to be prepared for any cyber-attack possible, but before you can do that, you need to know the threats facing many users today.
+One must go through the best Cyber Security training course, to keep oneself updated with the latest trends in cyber security, which will help them to enhance their skills and reduce risk and improve reliability.
+Going over each one would require a book’s worth of pages, so let’s only opt to go over a few.
 Going over each one would require a book’s worth of pages, so let’s only opt to go over a few.

 Major Cybersecurity Risks Facing Users

 1. Phishing Scams

 All types of scams exist—certain spam mail, suspect emails, and sketchy websites, to name a few.
 Some of these fall under the umbrella of “phishing scams”, scams that rely on social engineering and old-fashioned manipulation in order to provoke personal and financial information out of someone.